Heller-Brown Building, 208

 Expertisehealth care management, health care reform, science policy, clinical trials, pharmaceuticals, medical devices, medical technology

-ProfileDarren Zinner is a Social Scientist at the Schneider Institute for Health Policy and a Senior Lecturer at the Heller School of Social Policy & Management, both at Brandeis University.
+ProfileDarren Zinner is a Scientist at the Schneider Institute for Health Policy and a Senior Lecturer at the Heller School of Social Policy & Management, both at Brandeis University.
 He is also Associate Chair of the Health: Science, Society, and Policy program, an interdisciplinary undergraduate major in healthcare.
 Dr. Zinner is also a senior member of Brandeis University’s Health Industry Forum, a policy consortium of major health insurers, delivery system managers, and biopharmaceutical and medical device firms.
-In addition, Dr. Zinner teaches about the management of health care to graduate students in the MD-MBA program and pre-med students in the undergraduate health major.

 Dr. Zinner’s research focuses on the management and structure of the U.S. healthcare enterprise.
 With the Harvard University/Massachusetts General Hospital Institute for Health Policy, he focuses on the management of science, especially how the funding and organization of scientific teams affects productivity and outcomes.
 He has conducted several national research surveys studying the implications of academic-industry relationships on the productivity and innovativeness of life scientists.